 - Or the opposite, they text you all day all night long, and demand you do the same

 These 10 Dating Red Flags Should Send You Running NOW!

-They say “love is blind” for a reason.
+They say love is blind for a reason.
 It’s easy to get blinded by the good over the bad when you are in a relationship with someone.
-Love does that to you; it makes you ignore their flaws.
+Love does that to you; it makes you ignore your partner’s flaws.
 It makes you see a person through a lens of what you’d like them to be, instead of who they actually are.
-The few who can see them, are unwilling to recognize them as problems.
+The few who can see them are unwilling to recognize them as problems.